MarkenJaden/Nekos.lol/README.md

 ## Legal

 I **do not** own or save any of the images displayed.
-All images are retrieved and displayed using the [Nekos.life API](https://nekos.life/api/v2/endpoints).
+All images are retrieved and displayed using the [Neko-Love API](https://neko-love.xyz/api/v1/).